HobbesUnleashed/timers/README.md

 ### Code

  * The README template was helpfully provided by [Code Institute (template)](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md)
- * Mozilla Developer Network (MDN) for understanding JavaScript built-in methods.
+ * Mozilla Developer Network (MDN) for understanding JavaScript built-in methods
  * W3School for helpful insights into JavaScript functions and methods
  * W3Schools: Countdown timers: [link](https://www.w3schools.com/howto/howto_js_countdown.asp), helped me to understand timers within JavaScript
- * W3Schools: [link](https://www.w3schools.com/Jsref/met_win_setinterval.asp), helped me understand time intervals and assign accurately.
+ * W3Schools: [link](https://www.w3schools.com/Jsref/met_win_setinterval.asp), helped me understand time intervals and assign accurately

  ### Content

-  * All content was written by the developer.
+  * All content was written by the developer
-  * [Font Awesome](https://fontawesome.com/) was used to obtain the free icon for the header.
+  * [Font Awesome](https://fontawesome.com/) was used to obtain the free icon for the header
-  * Same icon was used to create a favicon the the website.
+  * Same icon was used to create a favicon the the website

 ### Media